polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-2-query-balances.md

 Now that we know how querying the state of a module works, we can map through all of our accounts and query the state for each one.
 The `api` has a handy function to batch multiple queries at the same time, it's called `multi`.
 You can pass an array of arguments and it will return the results as an array.

-Instead of having just the balance of Alice in the state, we will change it an object mapping `address` with `freeBalance` so that we can use it to display each account's balance.
+Instead of having just the balance of Alice in the state, we will change it to an object mapping `address` with `freeBalance` so that we can use it to display each account's balance.
 Because the `multi` remains one subscription, the logic for unsubscribing remains the same.

 ```js
 const { api, keyring } = props;